 This is a transcript from the video series Great Figures of the New Testament.
 Watch it now, on The Great Courses.

 But Matthew does not want these Magi to be kings.
 To the contrary, Matthew does not favor earthly kings at all.
-King Herod—and Matthew quite deliberately tacks on King to Herod’s name—represents Roman rule, and he is horrible.
+King Herod—and Matthew quite deliberately tacks on King to Herod’s name—represents Roman rule, and he is a tyrant.
 He’s involved with the slaughter of the innocents.
 Pilate also represents Roman rule, and he’s a coward.
 Satan, at Jesus’s temptation, will offer Jesus all of earthly rule, as if Satan had the power to bestow it.
 Jesus himself states, “The rulers of the Gentiles lord it over them, and their great ones are tyrants over them.”
-Indeed, Matthew’s Herod treats the Magi as servants, which is appropriate, because the Magi actually were often viewed as servants in royal courts.
+Indeed, Matthew’s Herod treats the Magi as servants, which is appropriate, because the Magi were often viewed as servants in royal courts.

 Learn More: From Herod’s Last Years to Pontius Pilate